capawesome-team/capacitor-firebase/packages/authentication/README.md

 Listen for the user's sign-in state changes.

+**Attention:** This listener is not triggered when the `skipNativeAuth` is used.
+Use the Firebase JavaScript SDK instead.

 | Param              | Type                                                                        |
 | ------------------ | --------------------------------------------------------------------------- |
 | **`eventName`**    | <code>'authStateChange'</code>                                              |